Tracking and Mapping in Medical Computer Vision: A Review: Discussion

 \subsubsection{Feature Detection and Description}

-Although many still use classical descriptors in the surgical environment, the newer methods which incorporate machine learning improve performance using medical data and are trained in an unsupervised manner, or via algorithmic reconstructions.
+Although many still use classical descriptors in the surgical environment, the newer methods which incorporate machine learning improve performance.
+They do this by using medical data and train in an unsupervised manner, or on algorithmic reconstructions.
 A question here is if there are better ways to reconstruct training data for this environment.
 Since the algorithmic reconstructions depend on classical algorithms, we could be limited in the capability of the descriptors we are learning.
 Training on deformable models or neural reconstructions generated offline could be a promising avenue here.

 Even with good descriptors, matching can still be difficult, and better constraints could be generated instead of using classical methods such as GMS.
-One way to improve this would be to design a means to train a GNN like SuperGlue on surgical scenes.
+One way to improve this would be to design a means to train a GNN like SuperGlue~\citep{sarlinSuperGlueLearningFeature2020} on surgical scenes.
 Alternatively we can avoid discarding matches and losing information, in the manner described in~\cite{schmidtFastGraphRefinement2022a}.
 This still leaves us possibly limited by feature detection.
 With good matching, there is no way to ensure that the matches are pixel accurate (e.g., the same detection may be a couple pixels off due to lighting conditions).
-Thus a follow up question to be answered is how to deal with slight inconsistencies.
-At this point, these small errors are likely not realizable as there are more assumptions to be addressed in downstream processes (e.g., spline/mesh modelling) that can add to more error.
+Thus a follow-up question to be answered is how to deal with slight inconsistencies.
+At this point, these small errors are likely not realizable as there are more assumptions to be addressed in downstream processes (e.g., spline/mesh modelling) that can add to the error.
 Once these improve, an investigation into detection quality is likely to further increase performance.
 We note that in the case of rigid methods, this issue becomes less relevant under the assumption that detection noise is normal, as the least-squares fitting should average this error out.
-Dense description~\cite{liuExtremelyDensePoint2020} provides a possible solution, as the matches can be searched over all possible pixel (or subpixel) locations.
-How to fuse the benefits of sparse matching and dense descriptors efficiently forms another research direction.
+Dense description~\citep{liuExtremelyDensePoint2020} provides a possible solution, as the matches can be searched over all possible pixel (or subpixel) locations.
+How to fuse the benefits of sparse matching and dense descriptors in an efficient manner forms another research direction.